EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 Benchmark dataset for machine translation.

-There are 101 lanugages in this dataset, each sentence appears in all languages, and all a total of `2k` sentences.
+There are 101 lanuguages in this dataset, each sentence appears in all languages, and all a total of `2k` sentences.

 we use the following language pairs:  `["ara_eng", "deu_eng", "eng_ara", "eng_deu", "eng_fra", "eng_kor", "eng_por", "eng_ron", "eng_spa", "fra_eng", "jpn_eng", "kor_eng", "por_eng", "ron_eng", "spa_eng"]`